matheuscristian/DP-Tools/README.md

 ## A easier way to spam your friends.

 This is a project that i'm working to learn more.
-Using this you can spam your friends in Discord, or in anywhere.
+Using this you can spam your friends in Discord.

 ## Dependencies
-- You need python 3.8 installed on your computer
+- You need python 3.8 or greater installed on your computer
-- You also need pyautogui (lib that can be installed with pip) on your computer

 ## Run
 To run the program, just open the file: `DP-Tools.sh`, and the program will start.